dergachovda/QuarkusRestApiDocumentation/README.md

 ## ReDoc and Swagger UI as separate services
 This approach implemented in `redoc` branch.

-In this case SmallRye still generate OpenAPI specification but for render it we can use separate solutions.
+In this case, SmallRye still generates OpenAPI specification but to render it we can use separate solutions.

 ### ReDoc as a Docker container
 - http://localhost:8081/